 - A cold frame will allow cold hardy crops to grow virtually all year round if you insulate the cold frame before winter with straw bales on the outside.
 It can also be used to over winter tender plants which may not otherwise survive a harsh winter.

 What To Grow In Your Cold Frame

-- Delicate herbs
+- Delicate herbs - such as parsley

 - Root vegetables such as beets, radishes, and carrots

 - Brassicas such as broccoli, and cauliflower